 Hayes, T., Usami, S., Jacobucci, R., & McArdle, J. J. (2015).
 Using classification and regression trees (CART) and random forests to analyze attrition in longitudinal data: Results from two simulation studies, Psychology and Aging, 30, 911-929.

 2. Traditional forms of estimation in structural equation modeling is not particularly well equipped to test large models, both in the number of participants and variables.
 A large portion of my research has focused on the development and expansion of a method I have termed regularized structural equation modeling (RegSEM).
 RegSEM, implemented as the regsem package (Jacobucci, 2016) in R, provides researchers with the ability to penalize any parameter in a structural equation model.
 This allows researchers to estimate extremely large models and perform variable selection within the latent variable model framework.
-More specific applications of RegSEM include mediation models (Serang, Jacobucci, Brimhall, & Grimm, in revision) resulting in a method we termed exploratory mediation analysis via regularization, in addition to applications in Bayesian modelling (Jacobucci & Grimm, revision requested), and in longitudinal models (Jacobucci & Grimm, accepted).
+More specific applications of RegSEM include mediation models (Serang, Jacobucci, Brimhall, & Grimm, in revision), resulting in a method we termed exploratory mediation analysis via regularization, in addition to applications in Bayesian modelling (Jacobucci & Grimm, revision requested), and in longitudinal models (Jacobucci & Grimm, accepted).

 Serang, S., Jacobucci, R., Brimhall, K. C., & Grimm, K. J. (in press).
 Exploratory mediation analysis via regularization.
 Structural Equation Modeling.